magepages/mpdocs/docs/reports-pro/index.md

 ![sale by customer](https://i.imgur.com/eDqxTxp.png)

 **Customers** card will display customer details of which customer groups buy the most.
-This will help store ownes have policies or incentives for these customers.
+This will help store owners have policies or incentives for these customers.

 #### Stock & Sold